Jimmy Hoffa: Rise to power

 Hoffa worked to defend the Teamsters from raids by other unions, including the Congress of Industrial Organizations, and he extended the Teamsters' influence in the Midwest from the late 1930s to the late 1940s.
+Hoffa obtained a deferment from military service in World War II by successfully making a case for his union leadership skills being of more value to the nation by keeping freight running smoothly to assist the war effort.
 Although he never actually worked as a truck driver, he became president of Local 299 in December 1946.
 He then rose to lead the combined group of Detroit-area locals shortly afterwards and later advanced to become head of the Michigan Teamsters groups.
-Meanwhile, Hoffa obtained a deferment from military service in World War II by successfully making a case for his union leadership skills being of more value to the nation by keeping freight running smoothly to assist the war effort.

 At the 1952 IBT convention in Los Angeles, Hoffa was selected as national vice-president by incoming president Dave Beck, the successor to Daniel J. Tobin, who had been president since 1907.
 Hoffa had quelled an internal revolt against Tobin by securing Central States' regional support for Beck at the convention.
 In exchange, Beck made Hoffa a vice-president.

+In 1952, a petty criminal living in New York, Marvin Elkind, was assigned by gangster Anthony Salerno to work as Hoffa's chauffeur.
+In a 2008 interview, Elkind said of his four years working as a chauffeur: "Mr. Hoffa was a tremendously intimidating man.
+This man had no fear at all, of nothing, showed very little emotion, had completely no sense of humour, and was dedicated to the people that belonged to his union.
+When you drive these people you learn a lot and I'll tell you why.
+They don't know you're there.
+You become a piece of the car, just like an extra gear shift or a brake, and they talk."

 The IBT moved its headquarters from Indianapolis to Washington, DC, taking over a large office building in the capital in 1955.
-IBT staff was also meanwhile enlarged, with many lawyers hired to assist with contract negotiations.
+IBT staff was also enlarged, with many lawyers hired to assist with contract negotiations.
 Following his 1952 election as vice-president, Hoffa began spending more of his time away from Detroit, either in Washington or traveling around the country for his expanded responsibilities.
 Hoffa's personal lawyer was Bill Bufalino.

 Teamsters presidency

 Hoffa took over the presidency of the Teamsters in 1957, at the convention in Miami Beach, Florida.
-Beck, his predecessor, had appeared before the John L. McClellan-led US Senate Select Committee on Improper Activities in Labor or Management Field in March 1957 and took the Fifth Amendment 140 times in response to questions.
+Beck, his predecessor, had appeared before the John L. McClellan-led US Senate Select Committee on Improper Activities in Labor or Management Field in March 1957 and took the Fifth Amendment 140 times.
 Beck was under indictment when the IBT convention took place and was convicted and imprisoned in a trial for fraud held in Seattle.